d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/glove.md

 For any element,
 its number of instances is called its *multiplicity*.
-To illustrate with an example, suppose that word $w_i$ occurs twice in the dataset and indices of the context words that take $w_i$ as their center word in the two context windows
+To illustrate with an example, suppose that word $w_i$ occurs twice in the corpus and indices of the context words that take $w_i$ as their center word in the two context windows